makandra/geordi/README.md

 Support for performing security updates.

 Preparation for security update: `geordi security-update`.
-Checks out production and pulls.
+Checks out production and pulls, and will tell each step before performing it.

-After performing the update: `geordi security-update finish`.
+Part two after performing the update: `geordi security-update finish`.
 Switches branches, pulls, pushes and deploys as required by our workflow.

-This command tells what it will do before it does it.
+This as well will tell each step before performing it.
 In detail:

 1. Ask user if tests are green
 2. Push production
 3. Check out master and pull
 4. Merge production and push in master
 5. Deploy staging, if there is a staging environment
 6. Ask user if deployment log is okay and staging application is still running
 7. Deploy other stages
 8. Ask user if deployment log is okay and application is still running on all stages
 9. Inform user about the next (manual) steps